 If the Planning Commission approves the project, the applicant would next obtain building permits, complete tenant improvements, and pass City inspections prior to obtaining a CBP and City Business License.
 The CBP is valid for two years and must be continuously renewed, including inspections, prior to expiration.
-During each two-year CBP period, the Community Improvement Division, along with other City staff, conduct site inspections to verify that the operation complies with CUP and CBP requirements.
+During each two-year CBP period, the

+Community Improvement Division, along with other City staff, conduct site inspections to verify that the operation complies with CUP and CBP requirements.
 Violations identified during site inspections may be grounds for revocation of issued permits or non-renewal of a CBP.

-As proposed and conditioned, the use would be consistent with other commercial uses in the C2 zone, the intent of the Zoning Code, the City's General Plan, and the Costa Mesa Retail Cannabis Tax and Regulation Measure (Measure Q).
-In addition, the required findings for the CUP can be made, as described above.
-Therefore, staff recommends approval of Planning Application 21-22 subject to conditions of approval.
+As proposed and conditioned, the use would be consistent with other commercial uses in the C2 zone, the Zoning Code, and the City's General Plan.
+Further, the project has been conditioned to minimize impacts to the neighboring residential use.
+The required findings for the CUP can be made, as described above, and therefore, staff recommends approval of Planning Application 21-14 subject to conditions of approval.